Zoe Levin: Personal life

 Levin was born in Chicago and moved to Glencoe when she was 11.
 She is from a Jewish family and attended the elementary and junior high school in Glencoe before graduating from New Trier High School.

 She began acting at an early age and had tried out for her first professional play when she was 13.
 She then relocated to Los Angeles to study communication and fine arts at Loyola Marymount University.
 Her acting career kicked off in 2010 when she was selected to play a role in David Schwimmer's film Trust.
 This came after her performances at Chicago's Looking Glass Theatre.

-Levin is currently living in Chicago, US.
+Levin is currently living in Chicago.